Barbora Burbaitė-Eidukevičienė: Social democratic and communist activities

+Independent Lithuania and Soviet Union

 When Polish forces captured Vilnius in April 1919, Eidukevičius retreated to Soviet Russia while Burbaitė remained in Lithuania.
 She moved to Raseiniai and then to Šiauliai.
 In 1921, she was elected to the Šiauliai city council.
 She was named as the official editor of the communist newspaper Darbininkų atstovas even though she did not actually participate in its publication.
 She did support the newspaper financially.
 In April 1922, after a workers' strike in Šiauliai, the newspaper was closed and its editors, including Burbaitė, were arrested.
-In October 1922, she unsuccessfully ran in the parliamentary elections to the First Seimas of Lithuania.
+In October 1922, she unsuccessfully ran in the parliamentary elections to the First Seimas of Lithuania as a member of the Workers' Group of Lithuania.

 In April 1923, Lithuania exchanged political prisoners with the Soviet Union and Burbaitė departed to Moscow.
 Her husband Eidukevičius lived in Moscow, but they did not reunite.
 She lived in poverty working at an outpatient clinic.
 She left Moscow for Belarus in 1925.
 She settled in Polotsk and continued working as a doctor.
 She also continued to be involved in communist activities.
 In her free time, she traveled to Crimea, Caucasus, Ural.

 She was arrested during the Great Purge in 1937.
 In prison, she lost her eyesight.
 She was executed in Minsk Prison on 10 May 1939.
 Her burial place is unknown.